 First Implemented: October 2014

-Symphony Communication Services, LLC complies with the EU-U.S. Privacy Shield Framework (the “Privacy Shield”) as adopted and set forth by the U.S. Department of Commerce and the European Commission regarding the collection, use, retention and transfer of personal data from European Union member countries, as well as from Iceland, Liechtenstein and Norway.
+Symphony Communication Services, LLC complies with the EU-U.S. Privacy Shield Framework (together with the Swiss-U.S. Privacy Shield, the “Privacy Shield”) as adopted and set forth by the U.S. Department of Commerce and the European Commission regarding the collection, use and transfer of personal data from European Union member countries, as well as from Iceland, Liechtenstein and Norway.
 Symphony Communication Services, LLC commits to adhere to and has certified that it adheres to the Privacy Shield Principles of notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, recourse, enforcement and liability, as well as the Supplemental Privacy Shield Principles, in each case with respect to all PII that Symphony Communication Services, LLC receives in reliance on the EU-U.S. Privacy Shield.

 To learn more about the Privacy Shield, and to view Symphony Communication Services, LLC’s certification, please visit https://www.privacyshield.gov and https://www.privacyshield.gov/list, respectively.

-Symphony Communication Services, LLC complies with the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from Switzerland.
-Symphony Communication Services, LLC has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Symphony Communication Services, LLC’s certification, please visit http://www.export.gov/safeharbor/.
+Symphony Communication Services, LLC complies with the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from Switzerland.
+Symphony Communication Services, LLC has certified that it adheres to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Privacy Shield, and to view Symphony Communication Services, LLC’s certification, please visit https://www.privacyshield.gov.

 VeraSafe.
 Symphony is a member of the VeraSafe™ Privacy Program, meaning that VeraSafe has assessed Symphony’s data governance for compliance with the VeraSafe Privacy Program Certification Criteria.
 The certification criteria require that participants maintain a high standard for data privacy and implement specific best practices pertaining to notice, onward transfer, choice, access, data security, data quality, recourse and enforcement.